Ylang Ylang Essential Oil:

 Ylang Ylang (Cananga odorta) is yellow in color and is a star-shaped flower.
-It is a tropical species found natively in countries surrounding the Indian Ocean like India, Malaysia, Philippines, Australia and grows on the Cananga tree.
-The sourcing of this essential oil is from the flowers of Cananga odorata botanical via steam distillation.
+It is a tropical species found natively in countries surrounding the Indian Ocean.
+For instance, India, Malaysia, Philippines, and Australia.
+Ylang Ylang grows on the Cananga tree.
+The sourcing of Ylang Ylang essential oil is from the flowers of Cananga odorata botanical via steam distillation.

-One of the main components of the oil is linalool, which is a compound that been found in several studies to help with symptoms of stress.
+A main component of the oil is linalool.
+Linalool is a compound that’s been found in several studies to help with symptoms of stress.
 One such 2018 study suggested linalool may be considered an alternative to more traditional treatments for social stress induced mental illnesses.

-Like with many oils, it is thought to stimulate a part of the brain called the limbic system, and in turn may help decrease symptoms of anxiety, stress, and tension of the mind.
-It also has a history of being used to help treat cuts, burns and insect bites, most notably in areas of the world like the Philippines.
+Likewise to many others oil aroma, it is thought to stimulate a part of the brain called the limbic system.
+Consequently, helping to decrease symptoms of anxiety, stress, and tension of the mind.
+It also has a history of being used to help; treat cuts, burns and insect bites.
+Most notably in areas of the world like the Philippines.

 For many years, the oils from these flowers have been used to make some of the most popular perfumes, with it’s amazing versatility.
-There are several types of essential oils this flower has the ability to produce.
+Furthermore, there are several types of essential oils this flower has the ability to produce.

-The oils from the Ylang Ylang flower vary in intensity of their scent, but truly are one of our favorite scents.
-The profile of this scent is heavy on the sweet, and slightly floral, with notes of jasmine and neroli.
+The oils from the Ylang Ylang flower vary in intensity of their scent.
+It’s profile is heavy on the sweet, and slightly floral, with notes of jasmine and neroli.

-Another great aspect of this fragrance, like lavender, is that it can be used quite nicely as a top note, or middle note when creating personalized aromas.
+Like lavender, Ylang Ylang is extremally versatile in it’s usages.
+In fact, it’s used quite nicely as a top note, or middle note when creating personalized aromas.

 Uses of Ylang Ylang Essential Oils